stackOcean-official/python-opyrator-docker-sample/README.md

-# python-opyrator-docker-sample
+# python-streamlit-docker-sample

-Sample Deployment of a Python Machine-Learning Model using Docker
+Sample Deployment of a Python Machine-Learning Model with Streamlit UI using Docker

 ---